 The Difference Between a Diabetes Educator and a Life Coach

 Your life coach takes a different approach.
-He mentors you to help keep up with all the changes you need to make in your daily life.
+They mentor you to help keep up with all the changes you need to make in your daily life.

-For instance, he works with you to help you stay on track with your diet plan.
-He'll help you make the right food choices.
+For instance, They work with you to help you stay on track with your diet plan.
+They'll help you make the right food choices.
 And if you're trying to lose weight, your life coach can help you follow your doctor's advice on the heathiest way to drop pounds.

 With encouragement and insight from your life coach, you'll learn how to take care of yourself through awareness and actionable changes.